Panda Bear (album)

-Panda Bear is the debut solo album by American musician Noah Lennox who later became a founding member of Animal Collective.
+Panda Bear is the debut solo studio album by American musician Noah Lennox who later became a founding member of Animal Collective.
 The album was the first use of the Panda Bear moniker which he later continued to use while performing with group.
-It was released on June 1, 1999 shortly before his 21st birthday on the label Soccer Star Records.
+It was released on June 1, 1999, shortly before his 21st birthday on the label Soccer Star Records.
 The label was formed by himself and fellow future Animal Collective member and childhood friend Deakin (Joshua Dibb) and was initially founded only to release this album.
 However the label eventually morphed into Animal and then Paw Tracks.
 This album marks the very first Animal Collective related release, apart from the EP "Paddington Band", which was a recording by the Animal Collective precursor Automine, which featured all other members of the future group except for Lennox himself.

 The exact number of compact discs produced is unknown, but can be assumed to be small because the label had no distribution network at the time.
 It was likely paid out of pocket by Lennox and Dibb themselves.
 The aforementioned factors as well as lack of awareness and interest led to the album becoming out of print.